Dan Kutler

-Dan Kutler (דן קוטלר; born May 2, 1970, in Mountain View, California) is an American-born former swimmer and butterfly specialist, who swam for UCLA and participated for Israel in the 1996 Olympics in Atlanta.
+Dan Kutler (דן קוטלר; born May 2, 1970) is an American-born former swimmer and butterfly specialist, who swam for UCLA and participated for Israel in the 1996 Olympics in Atlanta.

-Kutler was born in Mountain View, California on May 2, 1970.
+Kutler was born in Mountain View, California, on May 2, 1970.
 He is Jewish and grew up in Santa Clara, California.

-Kutler swam for Cupertino High School, where he was a three time All-American swimmer, and captured All America honors in water polo.
-Completing his Senior year in High School at 18, he attended the August, 1988 Olympic trials at the Texas Swim Center in Austin, and placed 57th in the 50-meter free with a time of 23.90, far from the third place finish needed to qualify in the event.

 University of California Los Angeles

 He competed for UCLA from 1988 to 1992 under Hall of Fame Coach Ron Ballatore, where he was a 7-time All American.
 Kutler's teams at UCLA were perennial top-ten contenders in NCAA national competition.
-Considered one of the Pac-10 Conference’s top sprinters and relay members while at UCLA, at the 1991 FISU World University Games in England, he was a member of the UCLA’s gold medal 400-Meter Medley Relay Team.
-In 1990, he helped UCLA capture a championship in the Pac-10 400-Meter Medley Relay, and a second-place finish in the 200-Meter Freestyle Relay.
-Kutler placed first in both the 100-Meter Freestyle (51.50) and the 100-Meter Butterfly (55.20) at the 1990 Olympic Festival.
-At the 1989 Olympic Festival in Oklahoma City, he won a gold in the 100-meter butterfly.
+Considered one of the Pac-10 Conference’s top sprinters and relay members while at UCLA, he represented the United States at the 1991 FISU World University Games in England, where he won a bronze medal in the 100-Meter Butterfly, and a gold medal for the 400-Meter Medley Relay Team.

 1996 Atlanta Olympics

 After completing UCLA, Kutler moved to Israel in 1994 to begin swimming for their national team in preparation for the 1996 Olympics in Atlanta.
 In Atlanta, he swam the butterfly leg for the four-man 4x100 meter medley with Yoav Bruck, Eitan Urbach, and Vadim Alexeev.
 The team reached the final, taking eighth place.
 He retired after the Olympics.

 He captured a silver medal at the Men's 50-meter Butterfly with a time of 24.71 in France on March 2, 1996 at the FINA Swimming World Cup, and took the a bronze in the Men's 50-meter Butterfly, with a time of 24.40 on October 2, 1996 at the FINA World Cup in Germany.

 In 1997 he was inducted into the Southern California Jewish Sports Hall of Fame.